wavefrontHQ/help/proxies.md

 * **Stopped by Server**: The Tanzu Observability subscription has ended for the customer.
 * **Token Expired**: The token has expired.
 You must install a new proxy.

-From this page, you can:
+From this page, you also can:
 * Install a proxy by clicking **Add new proxy**.
 * Delete one or more proxies by selecting the check boxes for the proxies and clicking the **Delete** icon.